I graduated in 1997 in 'Furniture

 of clients; dealers, collectors, institutions but mostly the general

 public.
 Such broad experience develops an understanding of an

 appropriate balance between conservation and restoration in whatever

 context a valued item finds itself.

 skills.
-Expanding this knowledge is a continuous ongoing process, often requiring research
+Expanding this knowledge is a continuous ongoing process, requiring research

-for specific project in order to achieve the best results.
-Studies and training is also followed
+for specific projects in order to achieve the best results.